-The N&RC is comprised of Richard Bennett (Chairman) and Niki Beattie.
+The N&RC is comprised of Richard Bennett (Chairman), Fields Wicker-Miurin and Glenn Collinson.
 The N&RC will review and recommend nominees as new Directors to the Board and the performance of the Executive Directors and set their remuneration, determine the payment of bonuses to the Executive Directors and consider the Company's bonus and incentive arrangements for employees.
 In exercising this role, members of this committee will have regard to the recommendations put forward in the Code and any other requirements for financially regulated companies that are applicable to the Company.
-The N&RC shall meet not less than twice a year and at such other times as required.
+The N&RC shall meet not less than four times a year and at such other times as required.